 Hitchin Symphony Orchestra

 HSO is an exciting, friendly and bold orchestra.
-We perform three concerts a year.
-Our performances in November and May involve a full complement of players.
-The annual fund-raising concert in July is part of the Hitchin Festival and involves only our own players.
+We perform two or three concerts a year.
+Our performances in November and May are annual fixtures and involve a full complement of players.
+When possible we also perform a concert in July as part of the Hitchin Festival, which often involves slightly fewer players.

 Hitchin Symphony Orchestra, formerly known as Hitchin Concert Orchestra, was founded in 1929 by Mary Ibberson at the Rural Music Schools Association.
 After being run for many years as an evening class at North Hertfordshire College, the change of name came in 1997 when the orchestra became a self-governing body.